 At Anderson University, Dr. Holmes teaches a variety of courses in music history and literature for music students and non-majors.
 He is also the founding director of the Community School for Performing Arts at Anderson University.
 He has previously taught music history courses for both undergraduate and graduate students at Indiana University.

 Dr. Holmes enjoys reading tales of espionage, watching films, fishing, and watching Dallas Cowboys football.
 But most especially, his joy is in his wife, Michelle, and his daughters, Emma, Charlotte, Anne-Claire, and Elise.

-Courses: History of Medieval and Renaissance Music, History of Baroque and Classic Music, History of Nineteenth- and Twentieth-Century Music, History of Lyric Theatre, Introduction to Music Literature, Introduction to World Music, and Music, the Arts, and Culture, as well as seminars on various topics.
+Courses: History of Medieval and Renaissance Music, History of Baroque and Classic Music, History of 19th and 20th Century Music, History of Lyric Theatre, Introduction to Music Literature, Introduction to World Music, and Music, the Arts, and Culture, as well as seminars on various topics.

 Associate Professor of Music

 MM, Baylor University